 PhotoLaser Plus is a third party software for converting photos to laser compatible format.
 This is an indispensable option for engraving photos.
-For more information see "PhotoLaser Plus" on page 154.

 Heavy Duty Surge Protector

 The need for a surge protector varies greatly throughout the world.
 If the laser is operated anywhere that the electrical power is subject to spikes, outages, lighting, fluctuations, etc, a surge protector should be used on both the laser and the computer.
 A surge protector is a very cheap insurance policy against catastrophic electrical damage.
 A surge protector is designed to be an inexpensive device that absorbs any electrical problems before they can damage the expensive equipment (computer and laser) they are protecting.